zandaleph/cv/resume.md

 Zack Spencer
 ============

-Full stack developer with unique experience improving resilience of the largest micro service architecture in the world.
+Full stack developer with deep experience improving resilience of the largest micro service architecture in the world.
 Seeking a new challenge to apply and expand my skills through collaboration with the best minds in the industry.

 --------------------------
 email: zandaleph@gmail.com